 Access to less expensive artificial intelligence and machine learning will also enable cyber criminals to conduct their attacks in more intelligent and automated ways.

 The takeaway: Cyber threat detection and threat classification can also benefit from the same AI and machine learning tools.
 At the same time, it makes sense to plan ahead for how your business will react to a scheme attempting to extract payment.

 It’s not so much a threat, but another trend on the horizon could be the retirement of the single, complex password.
 In 2017, 81 percent of hacking-related breaches involved stolen or weak credentials.
-Perhaps 2018 will mark the true decline of the traditional password in favor of two-factor authentication, which would be a win for security forces everywhere.
+Perhaps the year will mark the true decline of the traditional password in favor of two-factor authentication, which would be a win for security forces everywhere.
 Some security experts even predict more organizations adopting behavioral biometrics for authentication.

 Nevertheless, any shift in authentication practices will be take place in lockstep with increasingly sophisticated attempts to subvert the security techniques.

 The takeaway: Even as you could be considering two-factor, biometric, or infrared technology in your user authentications, don’t let existing lax passwords leave your network open to bad actors.